Free drop off for organics is available to Shorewood residents: Free Curbside Organics Service

 - Creates value – When composted, “useless” food waste becomes valuable, nutrient-rich soil that can be used in gardening projects.

-- Improves soil – Adding compost to soil reduces the need for pesticides and fertilizers.
+- Improves soil – Adding compost to the soil reduces the need for pesticides and fertilizers.